diegodscamara/diegodscamara/README.md

 ## Frontend Developer

-As a Front End Developer, I have a passion for creating user-friendly interfaces using technologies such as ReactJS, NextJS, JavaScript, TypeScript, HTML, CSS, and my design skills extend beyond coding, as I’m proficient in Figma to bring my visions to life.
-I integrate frontend systems with content management systems and have experience with both GraphQL and REST APIs.
-With expertise in Scrum, Kanban, Agile, and code versioning tools.
+Front End Developer with 2+ years of experience creating user-friendly interfaces using ReactJS, NextJS, JavaScript, TypeScript, HTML, and CSS.
+Proficient in Figma for design.
+Skilled in seamlessly integrating frontend applications with backend systems through GraphQL and REST APIs, and well-versed in MongoDB, NodeJS, Express.js, and Jest.
+Familiarity with Scrum, Kanban, and Agile methodologies.
+Proactive team player with strong problem-solving and communication skills, dedicated to delivering innovative and impactful web solutions.

-Additionally, I am proactive, skilled in conflict resolution, possess strong analytical and problem-solving skills, and have excellent communication skills that ensure project success.
-I work collaboratively as part of a team and mentor junior developers, while also dedicating myself to continuous improvement and making web applications more efficient as I'm always exploring new technologies to stay ahead of the curve.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=diegodscamara&show_icons=true&theme=gradient)